baillielab/sequential-gwas/docs/src/dnanexus.md

 # Working with DNANexus

-Perhaps surprisingly, most of the interactions with the UK Biobank RAP is made  directly from your local machine using the dx-toolkit.
+Most of the interactions with the UK Biobank RAP is made directly from your local machine using the dx-toolkit.

 ## Installing Dependencies